Working as a sports coach offers a rewarding career helping individuals and teams across all sporting areas and abilities

 Many coaches combine coaching with other, often full-time, jobs.
 Many sports coaches work part time and unpaid, offering their coaching services on a purely voluntary basis.

-Coaching roles vary hugely according to context, but typical work activities are likely to include:
+Coaching roles vary hugely according to context, but typical work activities include:

 - working to a high legal and ethical standard at all times, particularly in relation to issues such as child safeguarding and health and safety requirements.